HighRiskShop/WooCommerce-Crypto-Payment-Gateway/readme.txt

 * Crypto icons on checkout page and QR code.
 * Multi-currency support.

-Minimum allowed order amount varies per crypto coin you can [check the full list of supported coins and minimum order value per coin](https://www.highriskshop.com/crypto-payment-gateway-no-kyc-instant-payouts/#minimumorder).
+Minimum allowed order amount varies per crypto coin you can [check the full list of supported coins and minimum order value per coin](https://paygate.to/crypto-payment-gateway-no-kyc-instant-payouts/#minimumorder).

-The plugin and offered service through [HighRiskShop.COM Crypto Payment Gateway API](https://www.highriskshop.com/crypto-payment-gateway-no-kyc-instant-payouts/) is subject to the [service terms](https://www.highriskshop.com/info/terms/) and [Privacy Policy](https://www.highriskshop.com/info/privacy-policy/).
+The plugin and offered service through [PayGate.to Crypto Payment Gateway API](https://paygate.to/crypto-payment-gateway-no-kyc-instant-payouts/) is subject to the [service terms](https://paygate.to/info/terms/) and [Privacy Policy](https://paygate.to/info/privacy-policy/).

 == Installation ==

-* After installing and activating this plugin go to WooCommerce >>> Settings >>> Payments >>> HighRiskShop.COM Crypto Payment gateway
+* After installing and activating this plugin go to WooCommerce >>> Settings >>> Payments >>> PayGate.to Crypto Payment gateway
 * Activate the desired crypto coin gateway and insert your wallet address to receive instant payouts.
 * Save settings and you will be ready to accept cryptocurrencies directly on your website!